|Seat||Guildhall of the Alchemists|

-The Alchemists' Guild, also referred to as the Guild of Alchemists is an old order of pyromancers.
-The guild was once powerful, though in the recent centuries, the maesters rose in prominence and pyromancers saw their influence dwindle.
-The pyromancers still claim to posses vast secret stores of knowledge.
+The Alchemists' Guild, also called the Guild of Alchemists, is an old order of pyromancers.
+The guild, older than the Citadel, was once powerful, though in the recent centuries, the maesters rose in prominence and pyromancers saw their influence dwindle.
+The pyromancers claim to posses vast secret stores of knowledge.

 In its earlier years, the guild was very powerful, but by the reign of King Robert I Baratheon their abilities and influence have been greatly diminished.
 Now only a few of the old order remain.
 The pyromancers from the Alchemists' Guild in King's Landing are not the only pyromancers that can be found across the world; pyromancers can also found in the city of Asshai in Essos, though it is unknown if they are connected with the Alchemists' Guild from Westeros.

 The alchemists claimed to be able to transmute metals and create living creatures of flame, at the height of their power.
 In more recent times, they are still likely to hint at possessing vast secret stores of knowledge, though they only demonstrate the skill to create wildfire, which they call the substance.
 The wildfire is created in the Guildhall, located on the Street of the Sisters, close to Visenya's Hill in King's Landing.
 The hall is an imposing labyrinth of cold, black stone.
 Great care is taken when producing wildfire.
 Trained acolytes prepare the product in bare stone cells, and once a jar is ready, it is immediately removed by an apprentice and brought to the vaults.

 Aegon IV Targaryen